JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2020.md

 : Plugins should migrate to [JCEF](/reference_guide/jcef.md).
 Alternatively, add an explicit dependency on [JavaFX Runtime for Plugins](https://plugins.jetbrains.com/plugin/14250-javafx-runtime-for-plugins).

 `com.intellij.psi.util.PsiTreeUtil.processElements(element, processor)` method parameter type changed from `PsiElementProcessor` to `PsiElementProcessor<PsiElement>`
-: This may break source-compatibility with clients that pass more specific processor.
-Passing more specific processor was illegal before as well because the `processElements` passes every descendant `PsiElement` to the processor regardless of its type.
+: This may break source-compatibility with clients that pass a more specific processor.
+Passing a more specific processor was illegal before because the `processElements` passes every descendant `PsiElement` to the processor regardless of its type.
 However, this worked with some poorly written clients, e.g. `PsiElementProcessor.CollectFilteredElements` and `PsiElementProcessor.FindFilteredElement` (both deprecated now).
-To simplify the migration, a new three-arg `processElements(element, elementClass, processor)` is introduced that actually filters by element class, so in most cases, the simplest migration would be to add a wanted element class as a second argument.
+To simplify the migration, a new three-arg `processElements(element, elementClass, processor)` is introduced that filters by element class.
+In most cases, the simplest migration would be to add a wanted element class as a second argument.
 However, it's advised to use `SyntaxTraverser` API instead, which is more rich and flexible.

 `com.maddyhome.idea.copyright.util.FileTypeUtil.getFileTypeByName(String)` method removed
 : This was an internal utility method not intended for use in plugins.
 Use `FileTypeManager.getInstance().findFileTypeByName()` instead.